Martin John Faulkner

 - Post-traumatic stress disorder (PTSD)

-Regarding the latter I am required professionally to enter into a contractual agreement with any training body and agency placement and as such delivery of regular supportive supervisory reports whilst students are working with clients.
+I am required professionally to enter into a contractual agreement with any training body or agency placement and to deliver regular supportive supervisory reports whilst working with students in training.
+There are no extra fees for these.

 Some aspects of my continuing personal and professional development undertaken: